-So you can increase your spending, but it just doesn’t get you any further in the longer term.
-The other approach to managing a raise is to be intentional and strategic about where each of your hard-earned dollars goes.
-We’ve established that the first approach will lead to a more enjoyable life day in and day out, but that it won’t materially improve your future.
-So let’s take a closer look at ways to keep lifestyle inflation in check while investing in yourself and your future.
+We’ve established that lifestyle inflation will lead to a more enjoyable life day in and day out but that it won’t materially improve your future.
+So let’s take a closer look at ways to keep lifestyle inflation in check while investing in yourself and your future:

-Instead of keeping up with the Joneses and purchasing more “things”, start contributing a healthy amount of your salary increase to reducing debt (if you have any), and then saving and investing toward your long-term goals (hey, why not retire or start that business a few years sooner than you originally planned to?).
+Instead of keeping up with the Joneses and purchasing more “things”, start contributing a healthy amount of your raise to reducing debt (if you have any).

-You need to be in control of your financial destiny; make sure that lifestyle inflation doesn’t control you.
+No matter how you spend your raise, at the end of the day, just remember that you need to be in control of your financial destiny.
+Just make sure that lifestyle inflation doesn’t control you!